ibanity/ibanity-dotnet/README.md

 - _certificate.pfx_ is the resulting PKCS#12 file

 You will have to enter the passphrase protecting the _private_key.pem_ file, then (twice) the passphrase you want to use to encrypt the _certificate.pfx_ file.

+### Loading certificate

+Mutual TLS client certificate (as well as signature certificate) can be loaded in two different ways:

+- Using the path to the file holding the certificate, and its passphrase.
+- Using a `X509Certificate2` instance, allowing you to load the certificate from a custom location you manage.

 ## Requirements